Cavenfish/bonanca/docs/src/introduction.md

 # Bonança

-Bonança :brazil: (pronounced boh-nahn-sah) is an open-source library for creating crypto defi bots on various blockchains.
+Bonança (pronounced boh-nahn-sah) is an open-source library for creating crypto defi bots on various blockchains.
 It provides functionalities for creating HD wallets, private key encryption, executing trades, lending and borrow crypto, and more.